How to Clean Dryer Vents

 Along with fire risks, poor ventilation in your dryer threatens your safety in other ways.
 One is the forming of mold from lint build-up.
 Mold in the home can be detrimental to your health.
 The Center for Disease Control and Prevention says “For the most part, one should take routine efforts to prevent mold growth in the home.”

 More dangerous is the possible exposure to carbon monoxide, which is highly toxic.
 The Chimney Safety Institute of America notes that if ventilation is blocked in your dryer, carbon monoxide gas has no way to exit.
-It therefore will infiltrate your household and threaten your health.
+Therefore, it’ll infiltrate your household and threaten your health.

 How to Keep Clean Dryer Vents: